 William B. Bradshaw II

-Will is the Co-Founder and President of Green Coast Enterprises.
+Will is the Co-Founder and Chairman of Green Coast Enterprises.
 He also teaches real estate development at the Tulane University School of Architecture.

 Will has been named an Echoing Green fellow for 2008-10, one of Gambit Magazine’s “40 under 40” for 2009, one of Fast Company’s “10 Coolest Innovators Rebuilding New Orleans” and one of “America’s Most Promising Social Entrepreneurs” by Business Week.
 President Obama named him a Champion of Change in 2011.